Research

 Research Area 3.
 Workers’ Belief Responses to Firms’ Exercise of Power

-1. The Chains that Bind: Employment and Life Course Consequences of Restrictive Covenants in Job Contracts (with B. Radoc)
+1. Chains that Bind: On Restrictive Covenants and the Preventive Conditions for Occupational Mobility (with B. Radoc)